AutoScheduleJS/cake-time/specs/cake-selector.md

 When seeing a cake that he or one of the participant doesn't like, user will want to refine profile's tastes.
-User might want additional information about suggested cake, like: more photos, descriptions If user leaves the app as is, he will want to retrieve it when he'll go back.
+User might want additional information about suggested cake, like: more photos, descriptions.
+If user leaves the app as is, he will want to retrieve it when he'll go back.

-User would want to be informed about participant satisfaction and might decide to do one or two cakes to cover a larger satisfaction.

 ### Plus Extra